by Betsy Welch

 “The permitting for that race was the first time we talked with the U.S. Forest Service about e-bike access in the park,” said Burke.
 “And from there the conversation continued.
 Those races were important tests and all parties came away comfortable that our trail system was suitable for e-bike use.”

 Over the summer, the American Motorcyclist Association (AMA) featured eMTB races at some of their sanctioned events.
 Four of the six rounds of the 2018 AMA EnduroCross series featured the EnduroCross eMTB Challenge Series, which was held in the same indoor arena as the EnduroCross races, but on separate courses. eMTBs from various manufacturers were also available for demo.

 “We’re excited to bring this rare opportunity to fans where they can test ride the same machines that will be used in competition,” said Ron Askins, senior vice president of international trade show organizer E.J.
 Krause & Associates.
 “Fans can ride a pedal-assist mountain bike for themselves, and then see what the same bikes are capable of in the hands of racers during Sunday’s eMTB Challenge.”

 The AMSOIL Grand National Cross Country Series, an AMA National Championship, also added Class 1 eMTB bicycle races to four rounds of its 13 round series this summer.
-After eMTBs were used in the pre-race course inspection last year, says Jeff Russell of the GNCC, interest in the bikes exploded and organizers decided to add them to this year’s festivities.
+After eMTBs were used in the pre-race course inspection last year, interest in the bikes exploded and organizers decided to add them to this year’s festivities.

-As the popularity of and interest in eMTBs continues to grow, we can expect the race calendar to keep filling up as well.
+As the popularity of eMTBs continues to grow, we can expect the race calendar to keep filling up as well.